top of page

 https://www.thepalmslexington.com/

 Foothill Momma’s BBQ - A locally owned and operated BBQ joint.
 They have some of the best food and best desserts still made from scratch by a grandmother with so much love.
 They have a great variety that includes appetizers, sandwiches, platters, and ribs on the weekends.
-They close early 11 a.m. -7 p.m.so don’t dawdle too long getting there.
-They are closed on Tuesdays so don’t get your chops ready for BBQ that day.
+Open till 7 p.m. most days, only till 3 p.m. on Sunday.
+Closed Tuesdays.

 https://foothillbbq.com/